Blackhead extraction

 - How to safely squeeze a blackhead, if necessary?

-- What active ingredients in cosmetics fight against blackheads?
+- Which active ingredients in cosmetics combat blackheads?

 - How to prevent the formation of new blackheads?

-Blackheads, commonly known as comedones, are non-inflammatory skin changes.
-They occur when the openings of sebaceous glands (pores) become blocked by an excess of sebum and dead skin cells.
+Comedones, commonly known as blackheads, are non-inflammatory skin lesions that form when the openings of sebaceous glands (pores) become blocked by excess sebum and dead skin cells.

-We distinguish open comedones, or blackheads, whose contents oxidize in contact with air, giving them a dark color.
-On the other hand, closed comedones, known as whiteheads, are located under the skin surface and do not have access to air.
+We distinguish between open comedones, or blackheads, whose contents oxidize when exposed to air, giving them a dark color.
+In turn, closed comedones, known as whiteheads, are located under the skin surface and have no access to air.

-The main cause of the formation of comedones is the overproduction of sebum, often genetically or hormonally determined.
-External factors (environmental pollution or stress) and improper keratinization of the skin also contribute to their formation.
-These imperfections most commonly appear in the T-zone (forehead, nose, chin), especially in individuals with oily or combination skin.
+The main cause of comedones is sebum overproduction, often genetically or hormonally determined.
+External factors (environmental pollution or stress) and abnormal epidermal keratinization also contribute to their formation.
+These imperfections most often appear in the T-zone (forehead, nose, chin), especially in people with oily or combination skin.
 It is important not to confuse them with sebaceous filaments, which are a natural element of healthy skin.

-Skincare experts, including dermatologists and beauticians, strongly discourage removing blackheads independently.
-Improper procedures can seriously damage the skin and lead to inflammation, infections, and even the formation of permanent scars.
+Skin care experts, including cosmetologists and estheticians, strongly advise against removing blackheads on your own.
+Improper treatments can seriously damage the skin and lead to inflammation, infections, and even the formation of permanent scars.

 Professional skin cleansing requires sterility and precision.
-It is difficult to meet these conditions at home, making attempts to remove blackheads on your own not only risky but often also only yield short-term results.
+In home conditions, it is difficult to meet such requirements, which makes independent attempts to remove blackheads not only risky but often also brings only short-term results.

-Squeezing skin imperfections is associated with a serious risk of bacterial infection.
-By manipulating the lesions with dirty hands, bacteria like Propionibacterium acnes can be introduced deep into the skin.
-This can result in:
+Squeezing skin imperfections carries a serious risk of bacterial superinfection.
+By manipulating lesions with dirty hands, bacteria, such as Propionibacterium acnes, can be introduced deep into the skin.
+This results in the formation of:

 - painful abscesses,